 You might also have the right to punitive damages if you prove you got hurt by a company violating its own policies.
 That could happen in a trip and fall case where you trip over a defective mat; when you find out during the discovery period before trial that the store had a written policy against using defective mats, but employees put one down anyway, that strengthens your ability to request punitive damages.

 South Carolina Punitive Damages Amounts: How to Prove How Much You Should Get, and the Potential Limits

 The jury sets the amount of punitive damages if they find the victim entitled to them.
 There is no formula for calculating punitive damages, but South Carolina law does provide an extensive list of factors you've got to address to evaluate a potential punitive damages award.
 Some of the most important factors include:

 - The character of the wrongdoer's acts: How bad the wrongdoer acted

 - The harm the wrongdoer caused: How severely you got hurt as a result

 - The wrongdoer's awareness or concealment of his conduct

 - Similar past conduct

-If you feel you might have a case where you should get punitive damages, feel free to contact us for a free meeting to discuss whether we can help you develop clear evidence to give you additional compensation for ignoring your safety.
-Feel free to start a live chat or email right where you are.
-You can always call us at 864.582.0416 or toll-free at 888.230.1841.
+If you feel you might have a case where you should get punitive damages, contact us for a FREE, EASY strategy session to discuss whether we can help you develop clear evidence to give you additional compensation for ignoring your safety.
+Feel free to start a live chat or fill out a Get Help Now form right where you are.
+You can always call us at 864.582.0416 or toll-free at 888-230-1841.